Ax199/esx_thief/README.md

 # esx_thief
 script not made by me, only modified.

-script to steal, you can steal weapons, items, black and dirty money.
+script to assault civilians, you can steal weapons, items, clean and dirty money.